stghn/awesome-R/README.md

 ## Database Management
 *Packages for managing data.*

+* [dbplyr](https://dbplyr.tidyverse.org/) - The database backend for dplyr allowing you to work with remote database tables as if they are in-memory data frames.
 * [RODBC](http://cran.r-project.org/web/packages/RODBC/) - ODBC database access for R.
 * [DBI](https://github.com/rstats-db/DBI) - Defines a common interface between the R and database management systems.
 * [RMySQL](http://cran.r-project.org/web/packages/RMySQL/) - R interface to the MySQL database.